SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

       })
 ```

-on the server-side remove the test code and use the disconnect event
+In Express `server.js` remove the test code and use the disconnect event

 ```
 socket.on("disconnect", () => {